2025 British Grand Prix: Race report

 After heavy rain in the day's earlier support races, the Grand Prix began on a damp track.
 While all drivers left the grid on the intermediate tyre compound, multiple drivers pitted for slicks at the end of the formation lap.
-The highest placed of these drivers were George Russell of Mercedes, who had been due to start fourth, and Charles Leclerc of Ferrari, who was due to start sixth.
+The highest placed of these drivers were George Russell of Mercedes, who had been due to start fourth, and Charles Leclerc of Ferrari, who had been due to start sixth.
 Isack Hadjar of Racing Bulls, Gabriel Bortoleto of Sauber and Oliver Bearman of Haas also pitted.
 These stops, alongside a pit lane start for Alpine's Franco Colapinto (who would not start the race due to a gearbox issue) meant that fourteen of the twenty scheduled starters lined up for the standing start.

-Polesitter Max Verstappen of Red Bull held his lead at the start, holding off a challenge from second-starting Oscar Piastri of McLaren by sweeping around his outside at the fast Abbey turn.
+Polesitter Max Verstappen of Red Bull held his lead at the start, holding off a challenge from second-starting Oscar Piastri of McLaren by sweeping around the outside at the fast Abbey turn.
 Green flag running would not last long, as Esteban Ocon of Haas, who had qualified 14th but started 11th due to cars pitting on the formation lap, attempted to pass Racing Bulls driver Liam Lawson down the inside of The Loop, which led to the pair running side-by-side through the fast Aintree corner.
 Verstappen's teammate, Yuki Tsunoda, attempted to pass down the inside of both, leaving Ocon with no space to avoid making contact with Lawson.
 The ensuing collision sent Lawson off the track and ended his race, with the virtual safety car (VSC) being deployed in order to clear the incident.
 While the VSC was deployed, Mercedes's Kimi Antonelli, who had completed the first lap in eighth, pitted for slicks.
 The mandatory slowed pace under the VSC allowed Antonelli to rejoin the race ahead of the drivers who had pitted on the formation lap, leaving him 13th overall.
 The VSC ended on lap 4.
-At the restart, Bortoleto, running in 17th, lost control on slick tyres and spun off at Farm, hitting the barriers.
+At the restart Bortoleto, running in 17th, lost control on slick tyres and spun off at Farm, hitting the barriers.
 While Bortoleto briefly attempted to rejoin the race, the rear wing of his Sauber was severely damaged and he quickly pulled to the side of the track, leading to the VSC being deployed again.
 Under this VSC period, Lance Stroll of Aston Martin, who had been running in 11th, pitted for slicks and, like Antonelli, was able to rejoin in front of those whom had already pitted.